llevonick/comp20-llevonick/mbta/README.txt

 like mini trains which signify where the Red Line subway trains are on the map based on the JSON data feed.
 Sometimes these train markers can slightly block a Red Line station marker, making the Red Line station markers harder to click on for infowindows; this can be fixed by simply zooming in on the map.
+Also, I figured out that the orange, blue, and commuter rail station markers could block the red line station markers whenever the lines overlapped.
+This was causing the infowindows to not appear when the Red Line markers were clicked on, so I commented out all marker creation other than the Red Line station's and the Red Line train's but left all rail polylines.

 I did not collaborate with anyone on this assignment.